saltyrtc/saltyrtc-meta/Protocol.md

 ## Overflow Number and Sequence Number

-Both the overflow number and the sequence number ensure that a nonce remains a *number used once*.
+Both the overflow number and the sequence number, in combination with the cookie, source and destination address, ensure that a nonce remains a *number used once*.
 Furthermore, in conjunction with the cookie, they are being used to mitigate replay attacks.